AnyBody/tutorials/A_Getting_started_anyscript/lesson6.md

 ## File formats for visualization objects

-3-D Geometric models for model components such as bones can be specified using files of the STL ASCII format.
+3-D geometric models for model components such as bones can be specified using files of the STL ASCII format.

 STL is a very simple graphical file format that represents object surfaces as triangles.
 Virtually all CAD systems can export an object in the STL format.
-So if your files are in the IGES, STEP, DXF etc. formats, load them in your favorite CAD system and convert to STL.
+So if your files are in the IGES, STEP, DXF, etc. formats, load them in your favorite CAD system and convert to STL.

 STL files come in two varieties: ASCII and binary.
 AnyBody needs an ASCII file, so please make sure to choose that option during the export process.

-## Importing a STL file
+## Importing an STL file

-Since the bone models shown in the above tutorial may be a bit too elaborate for a basic tutorial, we will demonstrate this by adding an STL file for the dumbbel in the arm model.
+Since the bone models shown in the above tutorial may be a bit too elaborate for a basic tutorial, we will demonstrate this by adding an STL file for the dumbbell in the arm model.

-Download the following model {download}`here(dumbbell.stl) <Downloads/dumbbell.stl>`.
+Download the dumbbell model {download}`here <Downloads/dumbbell.stl>`.

 The dumbbell STL should be added to the forearm, so add the following code - which imports the STL file into AnyBody - within the "ArmModel.Segs.ForeArm" object:

 :::{important}
-The STL-file must be saved in the same folder as the AnyBody script.
+The STL file must be saved in the same folder as the AnyBody script.
 :::

 ```{literalinclude} Snippets/lesson6/snip.NewModel.main-1.any